-No. We are not allowed to begin charging a monthly plan premium during the year.
-If the monthly plan premium changes for next year, we will tell you in September and the change will take effect on January 1.
+No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
+If the monthly plan premium changes for next year we will tell you in the fall and the change will take effect on January 1.

-Section 5.1 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you
+SECTION 5 Please keep your plan membership record up to date Section 5.1 How to help make sure that we have accurate information about you